-A student with a name change should fill out Change of Name forms for Central Files in the Registrar's Office in College Hall RM #150.
+A student with a name change should fill out Change of Name forms for Central Files in the Registrar's Office.
 Be sure to bring one of the following: marriage license or certificate, passport, court order, divorce decree, birth certificate or naturalization papers (Driver's license or social security card is not acceptable).

 Please contact the Office of Admission.